Bias. No one wants to think about it. No one wants to talk about it.

 We see this happen all the time with applicants who have one remarkable quality, which creates a direct contrast to most school’s mission for “well-balanced” students.

 Ingroup bias occurs in admissions when a reviewer gives a candidate preference because they perceive the candidate to be within the same ‘group’ as them.
 On the more obvious front, this could fall in line with racial or gender bias, but often it manifests itself in different ways.
-For example, if a reviewer is a single mother and learns the applicant is single mother too, or they were both were alumni of the same undergraduate university, or grew up in the same town.
+For example, if a reviewer is a single mother and learns the applicant is a single mother too, or they were both were alumni of the same undergraduate university, or grew up in the same town... the list goes on.

 Although it may not become obvious in the applicant file, a reviewer is likely to feel an imaginary relationship with an applicant based on their shared group, and might lean more positively toward the applicant because of it.